 - E for Exercise: I believe that exercise is best done whenever you’ll consistently do it, so if you’re an afternoon or evening exerciser, stick to it!
 That said, moving our body in some form in the morning is great for detoxification, energy, and metabolism.
 Even if that means 5 minutes of stretching, a walk around the block, or a few jumping jacks, getting the blood flowing first thing is a great idea!

-- U for Unwind: I like to use my unwind time for meditation, and in fact, despite the acronym, I do this one The benefits of meditation range from anxiety and stress management to clearer thinking to increased longevity, and SO much more; you can read about more of them here.
+- U for Unwind: I like to use my unwind time for meditation, and in fact, despite the acronym, I do this one first!
+It helps me calm down (I wake up with my mind racing) and prepare to enjoy the rest of my morning routine.
+The benefits of meditation range from anxiety and stress management to clearer thinking to increased longevity, and SO much more; you can read about more of them here.
 If meditation isn’t for you, try setting a timer and simply breathing during this time, or using it for prayer, religious text reading, or whatever makes you feel calm and connected.

 - P for Positivity: I have several positive quote calendars (I recommend this one!) scattered throughout my house, so I read one while brushing my teeth, one while getting my dogs settled for my morning routine, and one before starting work for the day.
 I also have a positive playlist on Spotify (here it is!) that I play while taking my dogs in the backyard first thing in the morning.
 Filling our brain with positive inputs helps us notice all the positive things that happen the rest of the day!